Braves vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in seven of their past 10 games and have gone 4-3 in those contests.
+- The Braves have played as the favorite in seven of their past 10 games and won four of those contests.

 Braves Betting Records & Stats

-- The Braves have put together a 22-12 record in games they were favored on the moneyline (winning 64.7% of those games).
+- The Braves have gone 22-12 in games they were favored on the moneyline (winning 64.7% of those games).

-- Atlanta has a record of 22-12 when it has played as moneyline favorites with odds of -115 or shorter (64.7% winning percentage).
+- Atlanta has a 14-6 record (winning 70% of its games) when it has played as moneyline favorites of -155 or shorter.

-- The Braves have a 53.5% chance to win this game based on the moneyline's implied probability.
+- The Braves have an implied moneyline win probability of 60.8% in this matchup.

-- Atlanta has played in 41 games with set over/under, and have combined with opponents to go over the total 24 times (24-16-1).
+- Atlanta has played in 42 games with an over/under set, and have combined with its opponents to go over the total 25 times (25-16-1).

-- The Braves have had a spread set for just one contest this season, and they covered.
+- The Braves have had a spread set for only one game this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.